 This free chlorine atom reacts with an ozone molecule (O3), and forms chlorine monoxide (ClO), and a molecule of oxygen.
 Now, ClO reacts with an ozone molecule to form a chlorine atom, and two molecules of oxygen.
 The free chlorine molecule again reacts with ozone to form chlorine monoxide.
 The process continues, and this results in the depletion of the ozone layer.

-- Skin cancer: Exposure to ultraviolet rays poses an increased risk of developing several types of skin cancers, including malignant melanoma, basal and squamous cell carcinoma.
+- Skin cancer: Exposure to ultraviolet rays poses an increased risk of developing several types of skin cancers, including malignant melanoma, and basal and squamous cell carcinoma.

 - Eye damage: Direct exposure to UV radiations can result in photokeratitis (snow blindness), and cataracts.

 - Immune system damage: Effects of UV rays include impairment of the immune system.
 Increased exposure to UV rays weakens the response of the immune system.

 - Accelerated aging of skin: Constant exposure to UV radiation can cause photo allergy, which results in the outbreak of rashes in fair-skinned people.